vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - It needs to be written down and shared with everyone

-* V/TO 6: What is your 1-year plan?
+* V/TO 6: What Is Your 1-Year Plan?
 - Revenue target
 - Profit target
 - Measurable
 - Top 3-7 goals for the year
   - Fewer is better
   - With too many things to do, people lose focus and accomplish very few of them

 - This will put you on a path to reach the 3-year picture and the 10-year target

-* V/TO 7: What are your rocks?
+* V/TO 7: What Are Your Rocks?
 - Rocks are the 3-7 most important objectives the company must get done in the next 90 days (i.e., one quarter) to achieve the 1-year plan